 Professor Deacon has and currently undertakes a number of consultancy roles for public and private bodies.

-Professor Deacon is currently researching on the governance of Wales in the post devolution era.
+Professor Deacon main specialist in on the history of Liberalism, in particuarly in Wales.
+He is a modern historian.
+Prof Deacon is currently researching on the governance of Wales in the post devolution era.
 He also undertakes various commissioned research projects through the Gorwel think tank which are business related or connected to European Union issues or public affairs.
-He is currently in the process of producing a play on Lloyd George.
+He is also currently in the process of producing a play on Lloyd George.